TimTheBig/geo-3d/README.md

 ### TODO
 - make all methods work with 3d
 - fix all doctests/tests
-- add volume calculation mod
+- add test/benchs for the volume calculation mod

 The `geo-3d` crate provides geospatial primitive types such as `Point`, `LineString`, and `Polygon`, and provides algorithms and operations such as:
-- Area and centroid calculation
+- Volume, Area and centroid calculation
 - Simplification and convex hull operations
 - Euclidean and Haversine distance measurement
 - Intersection checks